Nicaragua - Land of Lakes and Volcanoes

 Day 12-Hike the Mombacho crater

-Today, we have the chance to hike the scenic loop around Mombacho Volcano, located in Mombacho Volcano Natural Reserve..
-This 1.5km (1 mile) medium difficulty trail offers breathtaking panoramic views of Lake Nicaragua and the city of Granada.
+Today, we have the chance to hike the scenic loop around Mombacho Volcano, located in Mombacho Volcano Natural Reserve.
+This 1.5-kilometre/1-mile medium-difficulty trail offers breathtaking panoramic views of Lake Nicaragua and the city of Granada.
 Along the way, a local guide will share fascinating information about the area's unique plants, animals, and volcanic history.
-The hike takes around 3 hours to complete, with an elevation gain of about 200 meters (600 feet).
-In the afternoon, we will head to the shores of Laguna de Apoyo, where we'll enjoy our included day pass at Casa Marimba.
+The hike takes around three hours to complete, with an elevation gain of about 200 meters/600 feet.
+In the afternoon, we'll head to the shores of Laguna de Apoyo, where we'll enjoy our included day pass at Casa Marimba.
 This beautiful property is situated right on the lake, offering the perfect spot to relax on the beach, swim, or even take out a kayak to explore the waters.
 This evening, we'll gather for a farewell dinner and enjoy our final sunset in this spectacular country.

 13

-There are no activities planned today, so you are free to depart at any time.
-If you would like to receive an airport transfer today, you need to depart from Augusto C. Sandino Airport (MGA), which is approximately a one-hour drive from our hotel.
+There are no activities planned today, so you're free to depart at any time.
+If you'd like an airport transfer today, you need to depart from Augusto C. Sandino Airport (MGA), which is approximately a one-hour drive from our hotel.

 Similar Tours